Ann Kiessling

-Ann A. Kiessling is an American reproductive biologist and a researcher in human parthenogenic stem cell research at The Bedford Research Foundation.
+Ann Kiessling (née Anderson; born March 29, 1942) is an American reproductive biologist and a researcher in human parthenogenic stem cell research at The Bedford Research Foundation.
 She was an associate professor in teaching hospitals of Harvard Medical School (Brigham and Women's Hospital, Faulkner Hospital, New England Deaconess, and Beth Israel Deaconess Medical Center) from 1985 until 2012.

 Background

-Kiessling was born in Baker City, Oregon, United States, as Ann Anderson.
-Her father, Col. William Charles Anderson, was a decorated squadron commander in the US Air Force during World War II.
-She graduated from Klamath Falls High School in 1960 and attended University of Virginia where she received the first of her two bachelor's degrees in Nursing.
-In 1966 she received her second bachelor's degree in Chemistry from Central Washington University where she also received her master's degree in organic chemistry in 1967.
-In 1971 she earned her Ph.D. from Oregon State University in biochemistry and biophysics.
+Kiessling was born Ann Anderson in Baker City, Oregon.
+Her father, William Charles Anderson, was a squadron commander in the US Air Force during World War II.
+She graduated in 1960 from Klamath Falls High School and attended Georgetown University from 1960 to 1962, then attended the University of Virginia from 1992 to 1964 where she received the first of her two bachelor's degrees in nursing.
+In 1966, she received her second bachelor's degree, in chemistry, from Central Washington University where the following year she also received her master's degree in organic chemistry.
+In 1971, she earned her Ph.D. from Oregon State University in biochemistry and biophysics.
 She did postdoctoral research at Fred Hutchinson Cancer Research Center, Memorial Sloan-Kettering Cancer Center, and University of California, San Diego.
-Kiessling is mother of three daughters and a son.
+Kiessling has four children, 3 daughters and a son.

 Career

 Kiessling is noted for her discovery of reverse transcriptase activity in normal human cells.
 This report pioneered the importance of naturally occurring retrovirus sequences in human genes, now thought to be important to the genetic plasticity involved in human evolution and biology.
 Prior to this discovery, it had been assumed that reverse transcriptase was an enzyme found only in retroviruses (such as human immunodeficiency virus).
 To understand the normal biologic role of reverse transcriptase, Kiessling began to study eggs and early cleaving embryos.
 Her dual interests in virology and reproductive biology led to research in semen transmission of human immunodeficiency virus, and the creation of the first laboratory for human in vitro fertilization in Oregon in the early 1980s.
-Harvard Medical School recruited Kiessling in 1985, where she conducted research until 2011.
-Kiessling currently conducts research at the Bedford Stem Cell Research Foundation.
+Harvard Medical School recruited Kiessling in 1985, and she conducted research there until 2011.
+Kiessling conducts research at the Bedford Stem Cell Research Foundation.

 The need to conduct biomedical research in areas not funded by the federal government led to the incorporation of the Bedford Stem Cell Research Foundation.
-The foundation's controversial Special Program of Assisted Reproduction has helped more than 300 couples with human immunodeficiency virus infection have healthy babies.
-Because of this success, more than 75 fertility centers throughout the country have implemented similar programs, allowing couples to seek care close to home.
 The techniques developed for the Special Program of Assisted Reproduction have been extended to other diseases of the male genitourinary tract, such as prostatitis and bladder infections.
 Expertise in human egg biology led Kiessling to develop the country's first human egg donor program for stem cell research in 2000.
 It remains a research focus today.
-Ann Kiessling's team was the first to establish the importance to circadian rhythms to early egg development.
+Kiessling's team was the first to establish the importance of circadian rhythms to early egg development.Because of Kiessling's Special Program of Assisted Reproduction, 101 healthy babies have been fathered by HIV positive men as of October 2009.